yuval-beiser/algo-trading/AllCode.md

 ELDateToString(date) = "08/03/2023" and Time >= 1630.00 and Time < 1700.00 and Alertswitch = true
 then
 print (ELDateToString(date),"-rt11","-Time=",time, "-bar=", BarNumber, "-marketposition=" , marketposition ,"-rtPosition =", rtPosition ,"-alertsGenerated=", alertsGenerated ,
-"-crossind1", crossind1, "-crossind2", crossind2, "-entryprice=",entryprice, "-close=", close);
+"-crossind1", crossind1, "-crossind2", crossind2, "-entryprice=",entryprice, "-close=", close, "shortbuyingPower3=", shortbuyingPower3  );

 end;

 // CLOSE POSITION AT THE END OF THE DAY if marketposition = 1 and rtPosition =1 and Time = 2250.00 then begin sell next bar at market;